How to Play Poker: A Beginner’s Guide to Poker Rules

 Omaha

-There are significant similarities but also differences in how to play Omaha versus Hold’em.
+There are significant similarities and differences in how to play Omaha versus Hold’em.
 In Omaha, you’ll receive four hole cards instead of two.
 However, you must use precisely two hole cards and three community cards.

 These are three common variants of Omaha, with the most popular being Omaha Hi: